-The therapist uses a variety of different sequences of techniques on clients, who are either laying face up, laying face down, seated, or on their side.
-There is constant body contact between the therapist and the client, but rather than rubbing on muscles, the body is compressed, pulled, stretched and rocked.
+The therapist uses a variety of different sequences of techniques on clients, who are either lying face up, lying face down, seated, or on their side.
+There is constant body contact between the therapist and the client, but rather than rubbing on muscles, the body is compressed, pulled, stretched, and rocked.

 What About Thai Massage in Thailand?

 In Thailand, it can be found just about anywhere, at stalls on the streets, and for a very low price.
-Wat Pho in Bangkok is both a 16th century temple and home to Thailand’s oldest traditional massage schools.
-After touring the temple, travelers can get a student massage there for 260 Baht for 30 minutes ($7.50) or 420 Baht for a full hour ($12.15).
+Wat Pho in Bangkok is both a 16th-century temple and home to Thailand’s oldest traditional massage schools.
+After touring the temple, travelers can get a student massage there for 30 minutes or for a full hour.

 Wat Pho Temple in Bangkok is also a wonderful place to learn how to actually perform Thai Massage.
-Classes are offered in English, and they cost from 9,500 baht (about $275) to 42,000 baht.
+Classes are offered in English.
 You don't have to be a licensed massage therapist to take the class, but you do have to be licensed to perform it when you come back to the U.S.